google/GTMAppAuth/README.md

                                 toKeychainForName:kNewKeychainName];
 ```

 Be sure to use a *new* name for the keychain.
-Don't reuse your existing one!
+Don't reuse your old one!

 For deserializing, we can preserve all existing grants (so users who authorized
 your app in GTMOAuth2 don't have to authorize it again).
 Remember that when
-deserializing the old data you need to use your *old* keychain name, and
+deserializing the *old* data you need to use your *old* keychain name, and
-the old client id and client secret (if those changed).
-Pay particular care to
+the old client id and client secret (if those changed), and that when
+serializing to the *new* format, use the *new* keychain name.
-use the old details when deserializing the GTMOAuth2 keychain, and the new
+Once again, pay particular care to use the old details when deserializing the
-details for all other GTMAppAuth calls.
+GTMOAuth2 keychain, and the new details for all other GTMAppAuth calls.

 Keychain migration example: